 The State of Electronic Health Records Security in 2026

-Electronic health records (EHR) contain some of the most sensitive data that exists: diagnoses, prescriptions, insurance details, Social Security numbers, and financial information — all in a single system.
+Electronic health records (EHR) contain some of the most sensitive data in existence: diagnoses, prescriptions, insurance details, Social Security numbers, and financial information — all in a single system.
 That combination makes healthcare organizations a primary target for cybercriminals, and the numbers reflect it.
 According to the IBM Cost of Data Breach Report 2024, the healthcare industry recorded the highest average breach cost of any sector for the 14th consecutive year, at $9.77 million per incident.

 Electronic health records security is not simply a technical checkbox or a compliance formality.
 It is the operational foundation that allows your practice to serve patients without disruption, avoid multi-million dollar regulatory penalties, and maintain the trust that clinical relationships depend on.

 This guide covers the specific HIPAA Security Rule obligations tied to EHR systems, the technical controls that reduce risk in practice, and how to structure an incident response capability before a breach forces the issue.
 Whether you run an independent medical practice, a specialty clinic, or a multi-site health system, the controls described here apply to any organization that creates, receives, maintains, or transmits protected health information (PHI) electronically — which is precisely what your EHR system does every day.

 Healthcare Cybersecurity By The Numbers

-IBM Cost of Data Breach Report 2024 — highest of any industry for 14 consecutive years
+IBM Cost of Data Breach Report 2024 — highest of any industry

 Why EHR Systems Are a Primary Target